DanielWielanek/HAL/README.md

 ## To do
  * simplification of buffer class - using pointers instead of int maps?
  * std::fuction for custom class cuts?
- * generator of simple cuts on macro level
+ * removing duplicate cut monitors